Ivan the Terrible (1945 film): Reception elsewhere

-When the first part was first screened in France, the reception was negative among viewers, but positive among critics.
-In the United States, Part I was met coldly by critics.
-Part II, upon release in 1958, was met with general acclaim.
-Film critic Bosley Crowther, writing for The New York Times, called Part I a "work of art" and praised the visuals, camerawork, Prokofiev's score, and Cherkasov's performance, while criticizing the lack of continuity in the film, and the "conspicuously totalitarian" depiction of Ivan IV.
-In contrast, Crowther harshly criticized Part II, calling it a "pale extension" of Part I. Film critic Pauline Kael considered the film to be lacking in humanity; while she praised the beauty of the film, she considered the film itself to be static, grandiose and ludicrous.
-Orson Welles, in his review of Part I for the New York Post, wrote that the flaws of the film were "what goes sour in the work of any artist whose bent is for eloquence.
-The Tsar's beard, for instance, cutting like a mighty sickle through the hammer blows of the drama, isn't nearly as entertaining to the audience as it was to the director."
+When Part I was first screened in France, the reception was negative among viewers, but positive among critics.
+French critic Jean de Baroncelli, upon viewing Part II in 1959, described the whole film as "a masterpiece, and the apotheosis of the cinematic genius of Eisenstein".
+In the United States, Part I was met coldly by critics, whereas Part II, upon release in 1958, was met with general acclaim.

+Film critic Bosley Crowther, writing for The New York Times, called Part I a "work of art" and praised the visuals, camerawork, Prokofiev's score and Cherkasov's performance, while criticizing the lack of continuity in the film, and the "conspicuously totalitarian" depiction of Ivan.
+Crowther harshly criticized Part II, calling it a "pale extension" of Part I. Film critic Pauline Kael considered the film to be lacking in humanity; though she praised the beauty of the film, she considered the film itself to be static, grandiose and ludicrous.

-Ivan the Terrible was awarded four out of four stars by critic Roger Ebert and included on his list of "Great Movies" in 2012.
-Ebert praised the scope, visuals and Cherkasov's performance in Part I, while criticizing the story and Cherkasov's performance in Part II, and commented that "it is one of those works that has proceeded directly to the status of Great Movie without going through the intermediate stage of being a good movie."
-Ben Maddow wrote similarly that Ivan was "a film quite pure in style, hideous in its magnificence, and superhuman in its characters...Ivan is a great film, in motive and in plan; but it is not a good one."
+Charlie Chaplin in 1946 called Part I "the greatest historic film that has ever been made".
+Russian-American director Michael Chekhov, a colleague of Eisenstein, considered Part I excellent from a director's point of view and an artistic point of view, but criticized the quality of the acting.
+Screenwriter Ben Maddow wrote in 1945 that Part I was "a film quite pure in style, hideous in its magnificence, and superhuman in its characters...Ivan is a great film, in motive and in plan; but it is not a good one."